 The communal system, based on Kensa’s award-winning ambient-temperature Shared Ground Loop Arrays, sees five systems of 19 boreholes in total; on one system 17 individual apartments will be provided heat to their own individual Kensa Shoebox heat pump from one double-probe borehole.

-The Shared Ground Loop Arrays qualify ‘The Dunes’ project for 20 years of income via the Government’s Non-Domestic Renewable Heat Incentive (RHI).
-It is expected that the RHI income for The Dunes will more than offset the cost of the system.
+The Shared Ground Loop Arrays qualify ‘The Dunes’ project for 20 years of income via the Government’s Non-Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding).
+It is expected that the RHI* income for The Dunes will more than offset the cost of the system.

 David Stein, Acorn Blue Pre-Construction Director, comments:

 Aside from the inherent advantages associated with the adoption of renewable energy in respect of improved SAP rating, lower carbon footprint, RHI* payback and generally ‘feeling good’, ‘The Dunes’ was a natural candidate for ground source heat pumps.
 There is no natural gas in the area and the geology is known to be highly suited to GSHP’s.
 Furthermore, by adopting Kensa’s Shoebox and micro-district design we realised we could eliminate any centralised plant, thereby increasing sales area and at the same time offer direct individual control and metering of their heat source to individual purchasers.